wireapp/servant-uverb/README.md

 [![Build status](https://img.shields.io/travis/fisx/servant-uverb.svg?logo=travis)](https://travis-ci.org/fisx/servant-uverb)

-more docs coming up!

-TODO:
+This set of packages allows you to write servant code for end-points whose response types are open unions of types (`UVerb` is short for `UnionVerb`).
+It should be merged into the resp. servant packages at some point in the future, but mostly for the sake of making it easier to maintan it; it's ready to be used now.

+### TODO

 - [ ] `UStream` (like `Stream`)
 - [ ] `NoContentUVerb` (like `NoContentVerb`)
 - [ ] Tests

-This set of packages allows you to write servant code for end-points whose response types are open unions of types (`UVerb` is short for `UnionVerb`)
+- [ ] make `./example` a self-contained package.
+- [ ] convert this list into issues.

 ### Related work